 Here's the beautiful paradox: getting good is slow, but being good is fast.

 When I first started building web applications, a simple contact form was a maze of complexity.
-Every part of the process was paused to research, evaluate approaches, trying them, getting frusterated and taking hours to a constant stream of decisions.
-And I didn't even know if they were the right one.
-Now it would still take a few hours, but I know the parts, I can evaluate solutions faster, and when I implement them I am more confident in my solution.
+Every step required research: evaluating approaches, trying them, getting frustrated, and spending hours on a constant stream of decisions.
+I didn't even know if they were the right ones.
+Now the same task would still take a few hours, but I know the parts, I can evaluate solutions faster, and I'm more confident in my implementation.
 The difference is experience, pattern recognition, intuition, and the confidence that comes from having solved similar problems hundreds of times before.

 Today, I can take an idea from concept to working prototype in a matter of hours, days or weeks.
 I can ideate, plan, design, and build without being blindsided by unexpected complexity.
 And for the parts I don't know I'm better at estimating how long it will take to figure out.
 But what you don't see are the hundreds of days and nights I spent struggling, questioning my abilities, wondering if I should have chosen a different path entirely.

-The transformation wasn't gradual, but more like crossing a threshold.
+The transformation wasn't gradual.
+It was more like crossing a threshold.
 One day, the cognitive load that once consumed all my mental bandwidth became background noise.
 My brain was finally free to focus on the creative and strategic aspects instead of wrestling with the fundamentals.

-I don't know exactly when that shift happened, but it was seemless, and after landing my first professional development job.
+I can't pinpoint exactly when that shift happened.
+It was seamless, arriving sometime after landing my first professional development job.

 The 80/20 of Expertise